Jessica Rossi

 Jessica Rossi (born 7 January 1992) is a female Italian sports shooter.
+She has won Olympic gold and three world titles in the women's trap event.

 Biography

+She took up shooting in 2001.
+Her father Ivan had also competed in shooting for Italy.
 She won the gold medal in the Women's Trap event at the 2012 Summer Olympics, where she scored a world record of 75 in the qualification and a world record of 99 in the final.
+At the time of the 2012 Olympics, she was working as a police officer.
+She also competed at the 2016 and 2020 Summer Olympics.